YSayaovong/A-B_Testing/README.md

 # A/B Hypothesis Testing

 This project demonstrates A/B hypothesis testing using Python and Google Colab.
-The analysis compares click rates between two groups (Group A: Blue Button, Group B: Green Button) to determine if the color change affects user behavior.
+The analysis compares click rates between two groups (Group A and Group B) to determine if the color change affects user behavior.

 ## Files